razorphish/digital-persona-platform/GITHUB_ACTIONS_S3_FIX.md

 2. **IAM GetUser Permission Error:**

 ```
-An error occurred (AccessDenied) when calling the GetUser operation: User: arn:aws:sts::570827307849:assumed-role/GitHubActionsRole/GitHubActions is not authorized to perform: iam:GetUser on resource: user GitHubActions because no identity-based policy allows the iam:Get
+An error occurred (ValidationError) when calling the GetUser operation: Must specify userName when calling with non-User credentials
 ```

 ## Root Cause